 On the face of it, the fourth question appears to require a full merits review.
 The question "do the measures strike a fair balance" is categorically different from the question "could the decision-maker reasonably have decided that the measures strike a fair balance?"
 Despite his clear statement that there has been no shift to a merits review, part of Lord Bingham's reasoning strongly suggests that he was indeed undertaking a merits review.
 What else is the statement that the court must make a value judgment and that proportionality must be judged objectively by the court by reference to the circumstances prevailing at the time?
-On the other hand, the statement that it would be irresponsible of the court to overrule the judgment of the school suggests that, if this was a merits review, it was one which allowed a generous area of judgment to the decision-maker.
-It is plain that the outcome would have been the same if the court had applied the heightened scrutiny test adopted by the Court of Appeal in Ex p Smith.
-In other words, despite the rhetoric, it is questionable whether there are many cases where the
+On the other hand, the statement that it would be irresponsible of the court to overrule the judgment of the school suggests that, if this was a merits review, it was one which allowed a generous area of judgment to the decisionmaker.
+It is plain that the outcome would have been the same if the court had applied the heightened scrutiny test adopted by the Court of Appeal in Ex parte Smith.
+In other words, despite the rhetoric, it is questionable whether there are many cases where the outcome will differ according to which approach is adopted by the court.